26 Foods You Can Consume To Get Naturally Firm And Big Buttocks Fast

 6. Flaxseeds

 Flaxseeds are loaded with healthy fats and protein (5).
+This makes them great for promoting muscle repair and providing sustained energy during workouts targeting the glutes.
 A teaspoon of ground flaxseeds contains about 1.5 grams of protein.

 Their color ranges from golden to brown, and they are mostly consumed in the ground form.